What Is Rhythm In Music?

 So when someone says that they like the beat of a pop song, they mean that they enjoy the surface rhythm, which can be simply a rhythmic pattern of the drums.

-Piano, guitar, bass, drums, and other instruments can all be considered as the rhythm instruments depending on the context they are used for.
+Piano, guitar, bass, drums, and other instruments can all be considered as rhythm instruments depending on the context they are used for.

 In a music group, every musician is responsible for carrying out their rhythmic performances.
 They are supposed to play the beats and rhythmic patterns with the guidance of the composer of the music piece.